-- 4. Specific policies outlining training requirements for applicable staff, including methods for documenting attendance. - B. IEHP ensures that all Primary Care Provider (PCP) sites have the training, equipment and procedures noted below:4 - 1.
+- 3. Specific policies outlining available protective equipment including type, location, and appropriate use; and - 4.
+Specific policies outlining training requirements for applicable staff, including methods for documenting attendance. - B. IEHP ensures that all Primary Care Provider (PCP) sites have the training, equipment and procedures noted below:5 - 1.
 Infection control training for all staff; - 2.
 Application of total body substance isolation procedures and universal precautions; - 3.
 Application of Member isolation precautions for communicable diseases; - 4.
-Adequate infection control equipment (gloves, masks, gown, etc.) and training in proper use, if applicable; - 5.
+Adequate infection control equipment (gloves, masks, gown, etc.) and training in proper use; - 5.
 Policies regarding sharps disposal and adequate equipment for same; - 6.
-Proper techniques for sterilization of equipment including appropriate methods, proper autoclave use, maintenance and spore testing and time frames for storage of sterilized instruments; - 7.
+Proper techniques for sterilization of equipment including appropriate methods, proper autoclave use, maintenance and spore testing and appropriate for storage of sterilized instruments, if applicable; - 7.
 Proper cleaning of surfaces including proper use of disinfectants and frequency; - 8.
-Procedures in the event of body fluid exposure (needle sticks, blood splashes, etc.); and - 9.
-Proper bio-hazardous waste disposal. - C. All IPA medical staff and Providers that become aware of Members with reportable diseases are required to report these cases to Public Health authorities as specified by State regulations.
-Please see Policy 10J, "Reporting Communicable Diseases to Public Health Authorities" - D. IEHP and its IPAs are responsible for Infection Control monitoring and oversight of their contracted PCPs.
+Procedures in the event of bloodborne pathogen and/or body fluid exposure (needle sticks, blood splashes, etc.); and - 9.
+Proper bio-hazardous waste disposal and handling. - C. All IPA medical staff and Providers that become aware of Members with reportable diseases are required to report these cases to Public Health authorities as specified by State regulations.
+Please refer to Policy 10K, "Reporting Communicable Diseases to Public Health Authorities" - D. IEHP and its IPAs are responsible for Infection Control monitoring and oversight of their contracted PCPs.
 IEHP monitors infection control policies and practices through the PCP Facility Site Review Surveys.
-Please see Policy 6A, "Facility Site Review and Medical Record Review Survey Requirements and Monitoring" and or Focused Audits. - E. PCP sites and other health care facilities must train and record attendance of training their staff for a minimum of every three (3) years.
+Please see Policy 6A, "Facility Site Review and Medical Record Review Survey Requirements and Monitoring" and or Focused Audits. - E. PCP sites and other healthcare facilities must train and record attendance of annual training of their staff and keep record for a minimum of three (3) years from the audit date.